-- Continue funding and coordination of the ongoing re-survey, and install monuments at Town block boundary corners; ensure the inclusion of the updated Town plats as required. - Active Boundary Maintenance should be performed on a regular basis. - 2.4.
+- Continue funding and coordination of the ongoing re-survey, and install monuments at Town block boundary corners; ensure the inclusion of the updated Town plats as required. - Active Boundary Maintenance should be performed on a regular basis.

+2.4.
 Historical concerns.
-Concerns for historic features which lie within the zones/categories above and are identified by the Town's forthcoming National Register update shall receive consideration in planning and treatment.
+Concerns for historic features which lie within the zones/categories above and are identified by the Town's National Register Historic District should be considered in drafting zoning ordinances.